HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/cleanup_wcm.md

 ## Drafts

 Draft items that are not published can accumulate over time.
-Use the following sample JSP to clean up drafts that are no longer needed.
-You can adjust the JSP to go against different libraries and to have a "last changed" check.
+Use the following sample JSP file to clean up drafts that are no longer needed.
+You can adjust the file to go against different libraries and to have a "last changed" check.

 Download the file [`wcm_maintenance.zip`](https://git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/files/1822/wcm_maintenance.zip).
 The sample JSP file is `purgeDrafts.jsp` located in the wcm_maintenance folder.